Ageing-heart-transcriptome/Ageing-heart-transcriptome/README.md

 # Cross-sectional transcriptional analysis of the murine cardiac lifespan

 Code for the transcriptomic analysis [published by Greenig et al](https://www.frontiersin.org/articles/10.3389/fmolb.2020.565530) in Frontiers in Molecular Biosciences.
-We analysed RNA-sequencing data collected from cardiac tissue of mice of four different age groups, identifying components and processes associated with ageing in wild type mice.
+We analysed RNA-sequencing data collected from cardiac tissue of mice of four different age groups: 4 weeks, 15 weeks, 8 months, and 22 months.
+Our results identify genes, processes, and functions associated with ageing in wild type mice.

 ## Table of contents